MoserMichael/my-notes/dev-gotchas.md

 stackoverflow search got much better.
 Once upon a time google search was preferable, now it makes sense to use stackoverflow search...

 i wonder if they are still using elasticsearch only for search.
-Elasticsearch used TF/IDF algorithm, but stored the word count separately for each shard.
+Elasticsearch used TF/IDF algorithm, but stored the word count separately for each shard, so that you often gen inconsistent search results.  (it needs and index of the frequency for each token/word to function)

-Here they say that now they are also using Okapi BM25 https://www.elastic.co/guide/en/elasticsearch/reference/current/similarity.html (but that one is also doing inverse term frequency)
+Here they say that now they are also using Okapi BM25 [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/similarity.html) (but that one is also doing inverse term frequency)

 ---21/06/21 16:30:32----------------------